[?] Subscribe To This Site

 • laterality – awareness of the left and right sides of the body

-• major muscle co-ordination
+• co-ordination of major muscle groups

 • spatial orientation – awareness of the body position in space and in relation to other objects or people